Skip to main content

 Biography

 She received her PhD in Learning Sciences and Technology Design from Stanford University, where she was a research assistant with the Stanford University Joint Media Engagement Group, Wallenberg Media Places Grant for Digital Humanities, and YouthLAB.
-An alumnus of New York University, she earned a BA from the Gallatin School, concentrating in Ancient, Medieval and Renaissance Studies.
+An alumnus of New York University, she earned her BA from the Gallatin School, concentrating in Ancient, Medieval and Renaissance Studies.
 She received a Master of Professional Writing from the University of Southern California, with a focus on fiction and screenwriting.
-She was also a PhD Research Intern at Microsoft’s Social Media Collective in Cambridge, Massachusetts
+She was also a PhD Research Intern at Microsoft’s Social Media Collective in Cambridge, Massachusetts.

 Selected Publications